bluehackrafestefano/ONDIA_Azure_Capstone_Project/README.md

-# 🚀 Project-401: Grafana Service deployed on Azure VMSS connected to a Load Balancer, PostgreSQL Flexible DB, VNet Components, Azure DNS, NAT Gateway, Bastion, Storage Account, and Azure Monitor using Azure Entra ID to manage identities.
+# 🚀 Project-401: Grafana Service deployed on Azure VMSS connected to a Load Balancer, PostgreSQL Flexible DB, VNet Components, Azure DNS, NAT Gateway, Bastion, Storage Account, Azure Monitor and Azure Entra ID to manage identities.

 ## 🔧 Prerequisites
 - Azure CLI installed and logged in (`az login`)
 - An active Azure subscription
 - Sufficient IAM permissions: Contributor + User Access Administrator
+- A domain name

 ## 🎯 Description
 This project demonstrates how to deliver **Grafana as a Service** deployed on Azure.